daksyonov/TCS/stdlib.md

 ///   ¯¯¯  |  ¯¯¯ ¯¯¯ ¯¯¯ ¯¯¯ ¯¯¯ ¯¯¯ ¯¯¯ ¯¯¯
 ///
 ///  This is quite natural – if we add additional binary to the last
-///  rank, it will be forced to round up by math rules until the last rank
+///  order, it will be forced to round up by math rules until the last order
 ///  satisfies the rule.
 Therefore this calculation results in additional bit
 ///  that is overflowing.
 As the UInt8 can hold only 8 bits, all eight zeros
 ///  are stored in the variable after the calculation.